Middle dot: Japanese

-Interpuncts are often used to separate transcribed foreign names or words written in katakana.
+Middle dots are often used to separate transcribed foreign names or words written in katakana.
 For example, "Beautiful Sunday" becomes ビューティフル・サンデー (Byūtifuru·Sandē).
 A middle dot is also sometimes used to separate lists in Japanese instead of the Japanese comma.
 Dictionaries and grammar lessons in Japanese sometimes also use a similar symbol to separate a verb suffix from its root.
 While some fonts may render the Japanese middle dot as a square under great magnification, this is not a defining property of the middle dot that is used in China or Japan.

 However, the Japanese writing system usually does not use space or punctuation to separate words (though the mixing of katakana, kanji and hiragana gives some indication of word boundary).

 In Japanese typography, there exist two Unicode code points: